lyxell/logifix/tests/real_world/README.md

-### Test suite for Logifix

-The test suite for Logifix is built around real world commits, see [tests.csv](./tests.csv).
+This test suite is built with real world commits, see [tests.csv](./tests.csv).

 The test runner asserts that the diff produced by Logifix is